 The Book Rescuers started 3.5 years ago, when the libraries were still closed due to COVID, and George Brooks found himself standing in a driveway with 800 books he acquired from an Amazon seller.
 The books were en route to the dump before George intervened.
 Books ought to be rehomed or repurposed, not tossed, so cue Book Rescuers, George’s passion project turned full-time occupation.

-The Book Rescuers’ new location at 8325 Ulmerton Road recently soft-opened on Black Friday, boasting 3 miles of shelves, over 100,000+ books, and—currently in the works—a 10-foot Christmas tree made entirely of literary treasures (about 2,000).
-Brooks reports that the tree should be finished after the weekend, but they are still playing with the concept.
-Brooks is using guilt-page books to mimic ornaments, while lights and garlands are expected to wrap around the 10-foot stack.
+The Book Rescuers’ new location at 8325 Ulmerton Road soft-opened on Black Friday in 2024, boasting 3 miles of shelves, over 100,000+ books, and a 10-foot Christmas tree made entirely of literary treasures (about 2,000).
+Brooks used gilded-page books to mimic ornaments.

 ADVERTISEMENT

-While still in its soft opening phase, Brooks plans a grand opening in January.
-By the grand opening, Brooks should have completed most of the finishing touches.
-Overflow Brewery should have craft beers available on tap, the coffee and tea bar should be open for orders, murals should appear on the walls, and food trucks should be able to plug right into the building.
+While still in its soft opening phase, Brooks has plans for a grand opening soon.
+When a grand opening is announced, Overflow Brewery should have craft beers available on tap, the coffee and tea bar should be open for orders, murals should appear on the walls, and food trucks should be able to plug right into the building.
 Brooks insists that the successful opening belongs to the community, not him.
-“Without them we wouldn’t be here,” says Brooks, “so we’ll always be here for the community.”
+“Without them, we wouldn’t be here,” says Brooks, “so we’ll always be here for the community.”

 “This is the most rewarding work I’ve ever done”